The Ultimate Day Trip to Hiroshima and Miyajima

 (COST: Free; OPEN: 24/7)

-Start your Hiroshima 1 day itinerary at a place that perfectly exemplifies the power of human beings to destroy each other.
-Situated on the bank where the Honkawa River splits into two, stands the remains of the Hiroshima Prefectural Industrial Promotion Hall which had been designed by a Czech architect.
-The bomb exploded pretty much directly above the dome killing everyone inside.
+Start your Hiroshima one-day itinerary at a place that perfectly exemplifies human beings’ power to destroy each other.
+Situated on the bank where the Honkawa River splits into two, the remains of the Hiroshima Prefectural Industrial Promotion Hall stand.

 In early 1945, the United States started conducting incendiary bombing raids on Japanese cities, indiscriminately killing tens of thousands of people per raid.
 It was easy for the buildings to catch fire and for the fires to spread since Japanese buildings at that time were predominately built out of wood.

-To give you more of an idea of how much Japan lost from the war, 26% of Osaka, 31% of Nagoya, 44% of Yokohama, and 51% of Kobe had also been destroyed.
+To give you an idea of how much Japan lost from the war, 26% of Osaka, 31% of Nagoya, 44% of Yokohama, and 51% of Kobe were also destroyed.

-Hiroshima had been one of the few major cities (Kyoto and another city) that hadn’t been bombed by the Americans.
+Hiroshima had been one of the few major cities (Kyoto and another city) that the Americans hadn’t bombed.

 The Prefectural Hall was not the only building still standing after the bomb fell.
 62,000 of 90,000 buildings were destroyed and 6,000 became unrepairable.
 However, the Hall was the last building that was set to be demolished in the 1950s.
 Instead, it was decided to preserve it as a reminder of the consequences of war.
 In 1996 it became a UNESCO World Heritage Site.